codermamba/Gripper-Bot/README.md

-The project is a simple DTMF based door lock system.
+The project is a simple pick and place robot with gripping capability.
 Hardware based on Arduino.